Skip to main content

 Signed, no-PII evidence

-Every resolved settlement becomes a post-quantum-signed receipt that carries amounts, refs, and hashes but never personal data, and verifies offline with no service running.
+Each settlement produces a no-PII receipt carrying amounts, refs, and hashes but never personal data; every receipt is post-quantum signed with the operator’s own key and verifies offline with no service running.

 Self-hosted, no lock-in